 Skincare can be a confusing world.
 The truth is – there’s a lot out there which you don’t really need.

-However, there are certain habits and ingredients which are highly beneficial for skin and can help protect your skin against premature ageing, dryness, discolouration and even skin cancer.
+However, there are certain habits and ingredients which are highly beneficial for your skin.
+These things can help protect against premature ageing, dryness and discolouration.

 This guide will introduce you to the basics including skin care tips, our top 10 products and eight hero ingredients to look out for.